Kmvucd/sciprog_24/practical2/README.md

-# Practical 02
+# Practical 2

-The source codes for the practical 2 is listed in the path.
+The source file is attached below.

-The file names are,
+This includes finding Sum and Conversion of numbers.
+Steps on how to compile and execute code is given below.

+Source file name is

-1. Sum.c
+Sum.c
-2. Conversion.c
+Conversion.c

 ## Compile

-gcc -o Sumc Sum.c
+gcc -o Sum Sum.c -lm

-gcc -o Conversionc Conversion.c
+gcc -o Conversion Conversion.c -lm

 ## Execute

-./Sumc

-./Conversionc
+./Sum

+./Conversion